On the Theoretical Limitations of Embedding-based Link Prediction: Experiments

 \subsection{Results}

-Our results are reported in Table \ref{tab:LP_results}.
-Each of the twelve models (six models $\times$ two embedding sizes) is run three times per dataset with different initialisations for statistical significance.
+Table \ref{tab:LP_results} reports our results.
+We run each model three times per dataset for statistical significance.

-\paragraph{(RQ1)} On the three larger datasets, the best performing models are consistently \KGEMix models.
-The best performing model is often \DistmultMix, hinting that a simple encoder for the subject-relation with an elaborate output layer for the objects might be the most effective approach.
-In contrast, on the smallest dataset \texttt{FB15k-237}, \KGEMix does not show an improvement over the bottlenecked KGE models.
-In fact, the best KGE at $d=200$ (\ConvE) performs almost equally to the best KGE at $d=1000$ (\Distmult), hinting that rank bottlenecks are not critical at this dataset scale.
+\paragraph{(RQ1)} \textbf{On the three larger and more densely connected datasets, the best-performing models are consistently \KGEMix models in both low- and high-dimensional regimes}.
+In other words, gains are strongest exactly where theory predicts they matter.
+The best-performing models are often \DistmultMix or \ComplexMix, hinting that a simple encoder for the subject--relation with an elaborate object output layer might be the most effective approach.
+In contrast, on the smallest dataset \texttt{FB15k-237}, \KGEMix does not improve and sometimes even hurts the performance of bottlenecked KGE models.
+In fact, the best \modelclasss at $d\!=\!200$ performs nearly as well as the best \modelclasss at $d\!=\!1000$, hinting that rank bottlenecks are not critical in small-scale datasets.
+We confirm this in Appendix \ref{app:additional_results}, where we report similar results on \texttt{WN18RR}, a dataset with even lower connectivity than \texttt{FB15k-237}.
+Performance degradation is likely due to overfitting rather than instability, as standard deviations on large, dense graphs (Appendix \ref{app:additional_results}) show little variation across runs.

-\paragraph{(RQ2)} On the three larger datasets, \KGEMix at $d=200$ obtains almost as strong performance as the bottlenecked baselines at $d=1000$.
-Still, the performance increase of \KGEMix models is larger at $d=1000$ than at $d=200$, suggesting that increasing embedding dimension not only helps with bottlenecks, it also unlocks input representation power.
+\paragraph{(RQ2)} Comparing models across dimensions, we find that \textbf{on the three larger datasets, \KGEMix at $d\!=\!200$ achieves performance close to the bottlenecked baselines at $d\!=\!1000$}.
+Still, the performance increase of \KGEMix models is larger at $d\!=\!1000$ than at $d\!=\!200$, suggesting that embedding dimension remains crucial for representational power. \SB{In an additional experiment in Appendix \ref{app:higher_dimensional_ablation}, we tried to evaluate \modelclass in larger datasets at $d\!=\!5000$ to push the embedding dimension until bottlenecks do not matter.
+We find that \textbf{simply increasing embedding size past some high value requires reducing the training batch size and hurts performance.} This contrasts with the parameter efficiency of \KGEMix.}